Misunderstood and Mistranslated Words of Jesus

 16 Fill their faces with shame, that they may seek Your name, O LORD.
 17 Let them be confounded and dismayed forever; yes, let them be put to shame and perish, 18 that they may know that You, whose name alone is the LORD, are the Most High over all the earth.

-It should now be abundantly clear that when Jesus Christ uses the Greek word apollymi when referring to the future judgement of unbelievers in gehenna (mistranslated as hell), He does not mean that unbelievers will perish, be lost, killed, destroyed, ruined or tortured for eternity.
-Jesus is clearly referring to the future age-to-come, age-lasting corrective, refining and merciful judgement of all unbelievers during the Lake of Fire Judgement Age.
+It should now be abundantly clear that when Jesus Christ uses the Greek word apollymi when referring to the future judgement of unbelievers in gehenna (mistranslated as hell), He does not mean that unbelievers will be annihilated, or tortured for eternity.
+Jesus is clearly referring to the future age-to-come, age-lasting corrective, refining and merciful judgement of all unbelievers in the Lake of Fire, during the Great White Throne Judgement Age.

 ‘Where their worm does not die’